zekepari/rolinker-server/README.md

 Find more info here: https://rolinker.net/

 ## Dedication
-I hereby dedicate RoLinker to my Lord and Saviour, Jesus Christ.
+I hereby dedicate this project to my Lord and Saviour, Jesus Christ. ✝